 G.1 Valero expects to be one of your most important customers; and therefore, requires the following clauses to be included in the supply agreement:

-G.2 Most Favored Customer clause: VALERO expects to receive prices as favorable as any offered to other similarly situated new or existing customers.
-If the supplier offers a more favorable deal to any other similarly situated customer, that deal must be offered to VALERO for the same load.
+G.2 Most Favored Customer clause: Valero expects to receive prices as favorable as any offered to other similarly situated new or existing customers.
+If the supplier offers a more favorable deal to any other similarly situated customer, that deal must be offered to Valero for the same load.

-G.3 Texas Price to Beat clause: In no circumstance will the price of power at Valero’s Texas facilities exceed the otherwise applicable Price-to-Beat provided under SB 7 for any specific account.

 G.3 Details of these clauses will be developed jointly with the successful supplier, but proposals should indicate the supplier's agreement to include clauses to this effect.

-G. 5 Indemnification for Sole Source Natural Gas Supplies: In the circumstances in which a supplier acts as Valero’s agent to schedule and deliver the full requirements of a facility, the supplier should indemnify Valero from any and all imbalance penalties.

 III.H Regulatory approvals and regulatory changes

-H.1 To the extent that there are charges that subject to regulatory approval included in a Supplier proposal, VALERO expects that it will receive the maximum practical notice of any changes in regulatory charges as well as documentation of the changes.
+H.1 To the extent that any supply term or condition is included in a Supplier proposal that is subject to regulatory approval, Valero expects such approval to be the responsibility of supplier.
+In the event an anticipated regulatory change will materially increase rates charged to Valero, Valero will have the option to terminate the agreement in its sole discretion.

 Section IV: Electricity